Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 3. What’s my ask?

-Now that you know where to start, let’s break down these questions!
+Now that you know where to start, let’s break down these questions.

-Who am I?
+Begin with who am I?

 There are two ways of thinking about this question, one more literal than another.